Over 20 years ago, I adopted LadyCygnet as the nickname I used on the Internet.

 They call it “autism,” and that’s fine by me.

 I also have a host of health problems related to a cocktail of genetics, bad choices, and bad situations.
 On top of that, for reasons unknown, I suddenly lost 50% of my eyesight in my right eye.
 It makes reading, writing, and making art–all things I love immensely–more challenging than they used to be.
+I am now legally blind, and my vision is getting worse.

 I don’t need to be a swan anymore.